Aftaputra/Microscope-OF/docs/source/extensions/ev_gui.rst

 Form level
 ++++++++++

-Your plugin can contain multiple forms.
-For example, if your plugin creates several API routes, you will need a separate form for each route.
+Your extension can contain multiple forms.
+For example, if your extension creates several API routes, you will need a separate form for each route.

 Each form is described by a JSON object, with the following properties: